siteleaf/siteleaf-v1-themes/readme.md

 Getting started
 ---------------

 Siteleaf uses the popular [Liquid](https://github.com/Shopify/liquid) syntax for themes.
+If you can write HTML, you’ll have no problem using Liquid.

 There are two types of markup in Liquid: